 Perce, QC- Parc De La Gaspesie (174 miles)

 Today’s adventure will take you to the heart of the Gaspe Peninsula, with a stop at Forillon National Park with its rugged cliffs, pebble beaches and tranquil coves home to the area’s most prominent landmark, the lighthouse at Pointe-au-Pere National Historic Site.
 See the wild rose bushes in Cap-des-Rosiers, and stop for a lovely photo-op at Gros Morne.
 Overnight in Parc de la Gaspesie.

 Enjoy a full day at Parc de la Gaspesie, home to 25 mountains that are more than 3,300 feet high, and an abundance of wildlife, including a large moose population, caribou, wild-tailed deer and hundreds of bird species.
 Get out on the nearly 87 miles of hiking trails, take a guided nature tour, or paddle across the water in a canoe.
 Be sure to check out the exhibit at the Interpretation Centre, which is also a great place to pick up a souvenir and learn more about the park’s flora and fauna as well as its geological history.

-Take a scenic drive to Saguenay today.We suggest a stop at L'Anse-Saint-Jean, known for it's steep mountains that flank the town.
+First thing you'll be taking the ferry from Matane across the St Lawrence river, then its a beautiful a scenic drive to Saguenay.
+Lovely places to stop along the way are Tadoussac - a pretty whaling town and L'Anse-Saint-Jean, known for it's steep mountains that flank the town.
 Spectacular views of the Saguenay River can be found as well as local fieldstone and log architecture.
-Overnights in Saguenay
+Overnight in Saguenay

 Saguenay- Lac St. Jean, QC (79 miles)